marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 WHERE ( "is_available" = false );
 ```

-And now our recovery query plan turns out to be:
+Now, our recovery query plan turns out to be:

 ```
 Limit  (cost=0.43..0.50 rows=1 width=16) (actual time=0.064..0.089 rows=1 loops=1)